fbp

 Screenshots shared online show M’sians placing orders from restaurants in Jakarta and instructing drivers to treat the food as a form of charity.

-Screenshot via Thread
+Screenshot via Threads

 Drivers’ heartfelt responses